mark-watson/Clojure-AI-Book/manuscript/opennlp.md

 # Natural Language Processing Using OpenNLP {#opennlp}

-Here we use the [Apache OpenNLP project](https://opennlp.apache.org).
+Here we use the [Apache OpenNLP project](https://opennlp.apache.org) written in Java.
 OpenNLP has pre-trained models for tokenization, sentence segmentation, part-of-speech tagging, named entity extraction, chunking, parsing, and coreference resolution.
-As we see later OpenNLP has tools to also build our own models.
-OpenNLP is written in Java

-I have worked in the field of Natural Language Processing (NLP) since the early 1980s.
-Many more people are now interested in the field of NLP and the techniques have changed drastically in the last decade.
+Here we use a subset of OpenNLP's functionality.
+My Java AI book has a more complete treatment, including building custom classification models and performing chunk-parsing of sentence structure.

 Currently, OpenNLP has support for Danish, German, English, Spanish, Portuguese, and Swedish.
-I include in the github repository some trained models for English in the directory **models**.
+I include in the github repository pre-trained models for English in the directory **models**.

 ## Using the Clojure and Java Wrappers for OpenNLP